 - Plan capacity;

-- Have unattended test modes, creating real-world scenarios with heavy load and long-duration stability tests.
+- Create real-world scenarios with heavy load and long-duration stability tests;

 In the following example, dsTest emulates the PCRF, PGW, and P-CSCF to simulate VoLTE subscriber activity through the DRA, initiating procedures with the PCRF over the Gx and Rx interfaces. dsTest can host thousands of PGWs and CSCFs attempting to connect to multiple PCRFs, requiring the DRA to route transactions for specific subscribers to the appropriate PCRF.